 Two ERIC products exist:

-1. probability of exceeding a 20 year return period magnitude of the surface runoff index is forecasted to be greater than 35%
+probability of exceeding a 5 year return period magnitude of the surface runoff index is forecasted to be greater than or equal to 30%

 ERICHA - Radar-based precipitation monitoring and nowcasting flash flood indicators

 Hourly precipitation maps: Hourly precipitation totals from the OPERA radar composite, updated every 15 minutes (“ERICHA hourly accumulation precipitation” layer).

-Flash flood hazard maps (“ERICHA - FF hazard levels forecasts” layer): sections of the river network highlighted because their flash flood forecast probability over the next 4 hours meets certain criteria.
-The thresholds are based on regional climatic characteristics and river basin upstream area as published by the MeteoAlarm consortium.
+Flash flood hazard maps: Sections of the river network highlighted because their flash flood forecast probability over the next 4 hours meets certain criteria.
+The thresholds are based on regional climatic characteristics and river basin upstream area as published by the MeteoAlarm consortium (“ERICHA - FF hazard levels forecasts” layer).